 This activity encourages each education leader to read, view, and research the revised Professional Standards for Educational Leaders 2015 (PSEL 2015).
-“As derived from the values, wisdom, and research of the profession, PSEL 2015 represents a significant advancement in guiding principals and other educational leaders’ work” (Murray and Smylie, p.
-34).
+“As derived from the values, wisdom, and research of the profession, PSEL 2015 represents a significant advancement in guiding principals and other educational leaders’ work” (Murphy & Smylie, 2016).
 Review the resources, read the articles, gauge your accountability, evaluate your current practices, and spread the word.
 Improving practice and building capacity in yourself and all stakeholders focuses the school community on the academic success and well-being of each student, the primary responsibility of school leaders and a pillar of PSEL 2015.

 Resources for Self-Development and Practice Alignment

 - Murphy, J. & Smylie, M.A.
 (2016).
 What the new educational leadership standards really mean.
 Principal Leadership, 16(9), pp. 34–39.
 Retrieved from https://www.nassp.org/2017/08/02/what-the-new-educational-leadership-standards-really-mean/

 - National Policy Board for Educational Administration (2015).
 Professional Standards for Educational Leaders 2015.
 Reston, VA: Author.
 Retrieved from https://www.wallacefoundation.org/knowledge-center/Documents/Professional-Standards-for-Educational-Leaders-2015.pdf

 - NASSP (2016).
 The 2015 Professional Standards for Educational Leaders: Introduction and Implications [webinar].
 Retrieved from https://www.nassp.org/event/the-2015-professional-standards-for-educational-leaders/